 - In text: thirteen-eighties, thirteenth century.
 In footnotes: 1380s, 13th century.

 - Quotations are given within single quotes.
-Longer ones of more than three lines are printed as a separate paragraph without quotes.
+Longer ones of more than four lines are printed as a separate paragraph without quotes.
 In quotations from printed works, punctuation and spelling should be exactly as in the original.
 Quotations in French and Latin are not translated.

 - Documents to be printed should have the exact reference, underlined, as the heading.
 Permission should be obtained for publication and acknowledgement made if necessary.
 Standard abbreviations should be extended and capitalization modernized, but the spelling of the original should be preserved.
 If it seems desirable to add a minimum of punctuation to make the meaning clear, a footnote to this effect should be added.

 - Footnotes should be double spaced, preferably on a new sheet at the end of the article.
 They should be numbered consecutively throughout the article.
 Cross references should be avoided if possible.